March 19, 2016

 black and white T.V.

-I had fluoride-fortified teeth, iodine-stained knees
+I had fluoride-fortified teeth,

-and sipped heated whiskey to burn out the flu.
+to burn out the flu.

-where rape was codified as romance
+where rape was codified as romance.

-where good girls keep their legs shut.
+Good girls keep their legs shut.

-I am from cultural upheaval, from conflict and confusion.
+I am from drafts and protests.

-A box of ribbons and badges for memorizing
+ribbons and badges

-bible verses, for sewing pillowcases, for observing
+for memorizing bible verses, sewing pillowcases,